 Do you have a press page or some place with reviews of your book and other projects you have contributed to?

 Why yes I do!
-It's right here.
+It's right here, on my personal website.

 You homeschool, right?
 What curriculum do you use and do you have any favorite resources you can suggest?